emicklei/forest/README.md

-# forest - rest api testing in Go
+# forest - for testing REST api-s in Go

 This package provides a few simple helper types and functions to create functional tests that call a running REST based WebService.